 ACT LIKE YOU’RE IN YOUR OWN HOMETOWN

-Take a relaxed, self-focused breath and imagine yourself walking through a neighborhood, your steps flowing smoothly and naturally.
+Take a relaxed, self-focused breath and imagine yourself walking through a neighbourhood, your steps flowing smoothly and naturally.
 Imagine yourself floating in the air above you, so you’re not the one breathing in or out.
 Imagine you’re in the present moment.

 SPEAK ONLY TO YOUR BREATH

 Avoid judging yourself for anything.
 Feel your heart beating, your breath on the tip of your tongue, the temperature of your skin.
 If the thought of yourself doing something wrong or flawed comes to mind, simply say, “It’s OK.”
-Take 3 deep breaths, then next time you’re thinking about these things, attempt to ignore them, feeling your heart drumming as you do.
+Take 3 deep breaths, then the next time you’re thinking about these things, attempt to ignore them, feeling your heart drumming as you do.

 USE YOUR BREATH TO NEGATIVE THOUGHTS